on a constantly cruising narrowboat

 That rat run is behind us now!
 I’m learning new skills- website design, marketing, editing, and I write blogs.
 My husband’s part-time work provides enough for us, leaving me the time I need to recover my health.
 I relax, live day by day, enjoy creative hobbies, learn new skills, and visit family or friends.
 We travel, build, dream, plan… and learn each day- how to live and work off-grid; to live and love the sheer beauty of our rural life!

-Affiliated Link: Paying for my coffee.
-Quality Trail & Action Tech.
+Affiliated Links: Paying for my coffee.
+Get the job done.
 Love the Great Outdoors!

 Other useful links: